Lana Lang

+Lana Lang is a fictional character appearing in American comic books published by DC Comics.
+She is a Superman supporting character and love interest of the teenage Clark Kent.
+She was created by writer Bill Finger and artist John Sikela, and first appeared in Superboy #10 (September/October 1950).
+The character has occasionally gained superhuman powers and assumes the superhero identities of Insect Queen and Superwoman.

-Lana Lang is a fictional supporting character appearing in American comic books published by DC Comics.
-She has appeared in other media adaptations of Superman, typically as a teenager.
-These portrayals include the Adventures of Superboy television series in which Stacy Haiduk played her, and the WB/CW television series Smallville played by Kristin Kreuk.
-In Superman: The Movie, Lana was played by Diane Sherry.
-In the 1983 film Superman III, she was played by Annette O'Toole, who would later portray Martha Kent on Smallville.
-Emmanuelle Chriqui portrays the character in the television series Superman & Lois.
+Lana has appeared in other-media adaptations of Superman, typically as a teenager.
+Film portrayals of the character include that by Diane Sherry in Superman: The Movie, Annette O'Toole in its sequel Superman III, and Jadin Gould in Man of Steel.
+She has been portrayed in television by Stacy Haiduk in Superboy, Emily Procter in Lois & Clark, Kristin Kreuk in Smallville, and Emmanuelle Chriqui in Superman & Lois.

 Publication history

 Created by writer Bill Finger and artist John Sikela, the character first appears in Superboy #10 (September/October 1950).
 Across decades of Superman comics and adaptations into other media, Lana has most consistently been depicted as Superman's teenage romantic interest growing up in Smallville; as an adult, she is a friend of Superman in his civilian identity as Clark Kent.

 Lana is one of many Superman characters with the alliterative initials "LL", the most notable other examples being Superman's primary love interest Lois Lane and archnemesis, Lex Luthor.
 In the Silver Age, she regularly appeared in comic books depicting the adventures of Superman's teenaged self, Superboy, and also appeared as an adult in numerous Superman titles, vying with Lois Lane for his attention.
 In modern revisions of DC Comics continuity, she and Clark are shown to have remained friends since their teenage years.
 The story varies across different revisions of Superman's origin story.
 For example, in Superman: Secret Origin, Lana becomes privy to Clark's unusual abilities at an early age and becomes his earliest confidant outside of his parents and the futuristic Legion of Super-Heroes.